JVital2013/vitality-goes/README.md

 I would love to see how the community can make HRIT/EMWIN data even more accessible through the easy deployment of this software package.

 ### Sharing Vitality GOES across the internet
 Technically speaking, there should be no problem with opening a port on your router so that Vitality GOES can be accessed across the internet.
 In practice, I **do not** recommend it.
 For one, Vitality GOES has not been vetted by security professionals.
-I did keep security in mind when coding it, but I'm giving making no promises.
+I did keep security in mind when coding it, but I'm making no promises.
 If you do share it across the internet, make sure your web server is honoring `.htaccess` files.
 Not all web servers do by default.

 Additionally, some files produced by goestools can be extremely large.
 Make sure your internet has sufficient upload speed to handle it, and that your firewall rules are properly configured.
 The last thing you want is for someone to DDoS you by querying 1,000 full disk images at once...